TAMI KLIMPEL

 Our local system consists of State, County and City maintained roadways, and as a Council member I advocate for the City and residents’ interests in local road projects.

 In my time in office, I’ve been part of the City’s advancement of the Connemara & Akron roundabout project.
 This was initially a project owned by Dakota County - as Akron Ave is a County road - but by having our own City staff manage the project we’re able to bring it to life sooner.
-And I continue to advocate for other key intesections along Akron, notably at Bonaire.
+And I continue to advocate for other key intesections along Akron, notably several busy intersections along Bonaire Path.

 -